vollkorntomate/vollkorntomate.eu/content/projects.md

 ---
 title: "Projects"
 draft: false
-description: "An overview of the projects I am/was working on"
+description: "An overview of the projects I am or was working on"
 ---

 ---